rodrigosantos003/healably/docs/Password Policy.md

 ## Change Frequency

-The passwords must be changed with a frequency of 3 months.
+The passwords should be changed with a frequency of 3 months.

 ## Reuse Frequency